Monthly Archives: October 2011

 Celebrate Diwali with this vegetable bhaji — it’s fireworks-bright, with just a bit of chili providing a small, pleasant explosion in the mouth.
 With a food processor, it’s a breeze to make.
 Purple cabbage adds big eye appeal, fancier cabbage like Napa or Savoy are tenderer and cook quicker — your call.
 Serve with brown basmati […]

 Slender stalks of asparagus are a delightful sign of spring, and benefit nicely from the tang of a mustard dressing.
+This simple room temperature preparation makes a nice first course for any kind of meal for everyday or company.

 Don’t be fooled by the term “pudding.”
 The texture of this Appalachian dish is more like creamed corn meets quiche than that of dessert pudding.
 The outer layer is just firm enough so that you can cut into it like a quiche, but it becomes smooth and velvety once you take a bite.
 It’s so […]